 Hydraulic Separators & Strainers

-Hydraulic separators not only provide hydraulic separation as do closely spaced tees, but they also replace the air separator and some offer dirt blow-offs.
-Many technicians claim they make the piping easier and less chance of a leak by reducing connection points from six to four.
+Hydraulic separators not only provide hydraulic separation as do closely spaced tees, but they also replace the air separator, and some offer dirt blow-offs.
+Many technicians claim that reducing the connection points from six to four makes the piping easier and decreases the likelihood of a leak.
 Hydraulic separators have become much more popular over the last decade.

 Below are pictures of a variety of hydraulic separators.